-The kitchen of TMC's Class B motorhomes are well equipped with modern and convenient cooking and food storage appliances, yet in a compact arrangement that is perfectly suited for the camper-van environment.
-The factory-installed appliances either operate on electricity, propane gas, or a combination of electric and gas.
+Your Class B motorhome is equipped with a variety of appliances that either operate on electricity, propane gas, or a combination of electric and gas.
 Due to continuous design updates, complete appliance operational instructions are not included in this manual.
-Individual component operational manuals are included with your TMC Owner's Packet and available through your on-line TMC Owners Resource account.
+Individual component operational manuals are included with your TMC Owner's Packet and available through your on-line TMC Owners Resource account: